C. J. Nitkowski: Television

-In 2017, Nitkowski was named a member of the Texas Rangers television broadcast booth, where he serves in both the color analyst and play-by-play roles.

 From 2014 to 2016, Nitkowski was a studio analyst for Fox Sports 1, where he was a regular on their baseball highlight show MLB Whip Around, which debuted on March 31, 2013.
 He also made appearances on FS1's other studio shows as well as Fox's Saturday MLB pre- and post-game coverage.
 Other analysts he has worked with at FS1 include former MLB players Frank Thomas, Gabe Kapler, Mark Sweeney, Raúl Ibañez, Pete Rose, Alex Rodriguez and Eric Karros.
 Nitkowski has called nationally televised MLB games for FS1 and Fox from 2014 to 2019 and has worked with play-by-play men Thom Brennaman, Kenny Albert, Brian Anderson, Len Kasper, Rich Waltz, Justin Kutcher and Tom McCarthy.
 He started in television on CBS Sports Network, where he served as a color analyst on NCAA baseball games.
 He has also made appearances on MLB Network and ESPN.

-Nitkowski has been nominated seven times and has won five Sports Emmy Awards for his work on Texas Rangers broadcasts.
-He was also part of the 2016 broadcast group on Fox which won a Sports Emmy for their postseason coverage.
+In 2017, Nitkowski was named a member of the Texas Rangers' television broadcast booth, where served in both the color analyst and play-by-play roles through 2023.
+Nitkowski was nominated seven times and won five regional Sports Emmy Awards for his work on Rangers broadcasts.
+He was also part of the 2016 broadcast group on Fox which won a national Sports Emmy for their postseason coverage.

+In December 2023, Nitkowski joined the Atlanta Braves' television crew as the primary analyst on Bally Sports South and Bally Sports Southeast beginning in the 2024 season.

 Personal life

 On January 30, 2009, it was revealed that Nitkowski was interviewed by the FBI as part of its investigation into the perjury case against Roger Clemens.
 Nitkowski worked out sporadically in the off-seasons from 2001 to 2006, while also being trained by Brian McNamee, Clemens' principal accuser.
 Nitkowski, in a statement to the Associated Press (an organization he also occasionally contributes to as a writer) said, "I have never seen Roger or Andy take any illegal performance-enhancing drugs.
 I have never talked to either of them about PEDs, nor do I have any firsthand knowledge of them taking any PEDs."

-Nitkowski was the first major-leaguer to maintain his own website, www.CJBaseball.com, where he posted ongoing personal diaries about life in the big leagues, as early as 1997.
+Nitkowski was the first major-leaguer to maintain his own website, CJBaseball.com, where he posted ongoing personal diaries about life in the big leagues, as early as 1997.
 The site still exists but is sporadically updated.

-Raised a Catholic, Nitkowski converted to Evangelical Christianity after an incident in which his son nearly drowned in a swimming pool during spring training in 2002.
+Raised a Catholic, Nitkowski converted to Evangelical Protestantism after an incident in which his son nearly drowned in a swimming pool during spring training in 2002.

-Film and Television
+Film and television

 In May 2012, Nitkowski was filmed playing the role of former MLB player Dutch Leonard for a scene in the motion picture 42, which chronicles Jackie Robinson's life story.
-Coincidentally, the footage was shot in Engel Stadium in Chattanooga, Tennessee, the ballpark where Nitkowski first broke into professional baseball as a first-round pick of the Reds in 1994.
+Coincidentally, the footage was shot in Engel Stadium in Chattanooga, Tennessee, the ballpark where Nitkowski broke into professional baseball as a first-round pick of the Reds in 1994.

 In 2016, Nitkowski served as a script and technical consultant for Dan Fogelman's Pitch, a television drama about the first woman to reach the Major Leagues.